chetanchandc/4_DOF_Manipulator/README.md

 This **main folder** [Parts_Assmeble](https://github.com/chetanchandc/4_DOF_Manipulator/tree/main/Parts_Assmeble) contains all the parts and assmeblies of the manipulator which are designed using Creo Software.
 These are saved as an extension of .prt and .asm respectively.

 ## Simulation_Videos
-This folder contains the video tutorial on how to analysis the four possiblities.
+This folder contains the video tutorials on how the analysis of the four possiblities work.
 The four simulation videos are divided into following:

 * [kinematic_default](https://youtu.be/nhyxQuxYXv0)
 * [Dynamic_Force](https://youtu.be/kdCy4Qo6PGs)